 You can check the tax on any vehicle at Gov.uk.

-If you no longer drive a car, or are not a car driver but need something to help you to get about, a wide variety of low speed buggies and scooters are available that can be driven either on the pavement or on the road, depending on the size of the scooter.
+If you no longer drive a car or are not a car driver, but need something to help you to get about, a wide variety of scooters and wheelchairs are available that can be driven either on the pavement or on the road, depending on the size of the scooter.